sohankancherla/sohankancherla/README.md

 ![image](https://github.com/sohankancherla/sohankancherla/assets/30853467/59f51620-92d6-4df4-a6a9-8deee8367ca2)

 # 💫 About Me:
-I am Graduate Computer Science student at the University of Illinois Urbana-Champaign, passionate about Full-Stack Development and building scalable, and robust applications.
+I am Graduate Computer Science student at the University of Illinois Urbana-Champaign, passionate about Front-End Development and building scalable, and robust applications.
 Check out my [portfolio](https://sohankancherla.vercel.app) to learn more about me!

 # 🚀 What I'm Up To
 🔭 I'm currently working on Pixolve\